mehmetagca/OpenCV-4-Setup-On-Ubuntu-18.04-LTS/README.md

-# OpenCV-4-Setup-On-Ubuntu-18.04-LTS
+# OpenCV-4-Setup-On-Ubuntu-18.04-LTS-With-Python-C++
-OpenCV 4 Alpha setup commands on Ubuntu 18.04 LTS
+OpenCV 4 Alpha setup commands on Ubuntu 18.04 LTS for Python and C++.

 Note: The rows starting with the '#' character is the comment line that gives you information.
 Other rows is command and you should write them on your computer.